glygener/glycositeminer/README.md

     7 files under $DATA_PATH/gene_info/
 ```

-If you wish to complile "medline_extracts.tar.gz" and "pubtator_extracts.tar.gz" starting from original PubMed and Putator downloads,
+NOTE: if you wish to complile "medline_extracts.tar.gz" and "pubtator_extracts.tar.gz" starting from original PubMed and Putator downloads,
 instructions are given at the bottom of this README.